HayaiAlex/svelte-countries/README.md

 # REST Countries API with colour theme changer.

 This single page application uses Svelte, Tailwind CSS and RESTful API to display country information.
-I really enjoyed learning and using Svelte which appears very accessible, modular, and legible by having the logic when the HTML I can quickly understand and implement features.
+I really enjoyed learning and using Svelte.
+This framework seems very accessible, modular, and legible to me by having the logic as part of the HTML which allows me to quickly understand and implement features.
 I found defining my state in a separate file and importing it to any page that required it to be a very useful method of accessing my state.

 My biggest challenge I came across during creating this website was with my routing.
 When visiting a new country page through a 'bordering country' button my code would not update the country name to call the API correctly.
 I fixed this by adding a small delay when getting the name from the browser's address bar.